A Level - Graphic Communication

 The emphasis of coursework is on individual projects that promote personal interpretation and the development of individual style.

-In year one (AS Level), students will study the relationship between ideas and graphic design practice.
+In year one students will study the relationship between ideas and graphic design practice.
 Contextual research is an important part of the course.
 Students will gain skills in both freehand and techniques and digital technologies.

-In year two (A Level), in addition to practical work, students will research, evaluate, analyse and establish links between their own practical work and the broader art world.
+In year two in addition to practical work, students will research, evaluate, analyse and establish links between their own practical work and the broader art world.
 Students will also produce a written project linked to practical final outcomes and will develop the ability to identify and resolve creative problems.
 Finally, there will be an externally set practical assignment.